-- February – March Forms sent or downloaded, depending on individual preferences
+- February – March Forms sent or downloaded

-- Early April – mid May Early season BBS visit
+- Early April – mid May Early visit

-- Mid May – late June Late season BBS visit, at least four weeks after Early visit
+- Mid May – late June Late visit

-- May – August optional Wider Countryside Butterfly Survey on BBS squares: minimum of two visits between July and August, ten days apart
+- May – August Wider Countryside Butterfly Survey

 Take part in the Wider Countryside Butterfly Survey by making additional visits to your BBS square.

 Read the latest BBS report

 The Breeding Bird Survey started in 1994, and a report is produced every year containing population changes and other results from the scheme.Read the 2018 report now

 BBS Report reveals impact of 'Beast from the East'